sammy007/open-ethereum-pool/README.md

     "address": "0x0",
     // Let geth to determine gas and gasPrice "autoGas": true,
-    // Gas amount and price for payout tx
+    // Gas amount and price for payout tx (advanced users only) "gas": "21000",
-    "gas": "21000",
     "gasPrice": "50000000000",
-    // Seend payment only if miner's balance is >= 0.5 Ether "threshold": 500000000
+    // Send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000
   },
 }